SharePoint/sp-dev-docs/docs/embedded/concepts/app-concepts/auth.md

 | App1 attempts to delete a container of ContainerType1                 | Denied  | App1 doesn't have the permission to delete containers of ContainerType1.  |
 | User A makes a delegated request to read from ContainerX on App1      | Allowed | Both UserA and App1 have permissions to read containers of ContainerType1. |
 | UserA makes a delegated request to write to ContainerX on App1        | Denied  | UserA's role as a reader doesn't grant them write access                  |

+## Old Content

+### SharePoint Embedded Workflow

+1. An app creator (an enterprise or Independent Software Vendor-ISV) builds an app that uses SharePoint Embedded containers
+    - App created in Microsoft Entra ID
+    - Container Type creation requested and ContainerTypeID received to develop the app
+1. A subscriber (Consuming Tenant) installs the app into a Microsoft 365 tenant
+1. The app instantiates a container
+1. The app uses Graph APIs to manage files and folders (DriveItems) in the Container (Drive)
+1. The app can link to the `webUrl` property of DriveItems to view, edit, and coauthor Office document types in Office Online (via Web browser)
+1. The Consuming Tenant security and compliance (S & C) admins can now run Microsoft 365 S & C workflows against the container